rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 probability that such a specific string, hashed, would lead to a known discrete log, should be negligible.

+## SNARKS

+SNARKs - Succinct Non-interactive Arguments of Knowledge - have seen increased usage due to their application in blockchains and cryptocurrencies.
+They also typically function as general-purpose proof schemes.
+This means that, given any solution to an NP-problem, the SNARK prover will produce a proof that they know the solution to said NP-problem.
+Most SNARKs also allow for zero-knowledge arguments, making them zk-SNARKs.

+More concretely, imagine that Alice has today's Sudoku problem $X \in
+\text{NP}$: She claims to have a solution to this problem, her witness, $w$, and wants to convince Bob without having to reveal the entire solution.
+She could then use a SNARK to generate a proof for Bob.
+To do this she must first encode the Sudoku verifier as a circuit $R_X$, then let $x$ represent public inputs to the circuit, such as today's Sudoku values/positions, etc, and then give the SNARK prover the public inputs and her witness, $\pi =
+\SNARKProver(R_X, x, w)$.
+Finally she sends this proof, $\pi$, to Bob along with the public Sudoku verifying circuit, $R_X$, and he can check the proof and be convinced using the SNARK verifier ($\SNARKVerifier(R_X, x, \pi)$).

+Importantly, the 'succinct' property means that the proof size and verification time must be sub-linear.
+This allows SNARKs to be directly used for _Incrementally Verifiable Computation_.

 ## Bulletproofs

-In 2017, the Bulletproofs paper[@bulletproofs] was released.
+In 2017, the Bulletproofs paper[@bulletproofs] was
+released[^bulletproofs-intro].
 Bulletproofs rely on the hardness of the Discrete Logarithm problem, and uses an untrusted setup.
 It has logarithmic proof size, linear verification time and lends itself well to efficient range proofs.
 It's also possible to generate proofs for arbitrary circuits, yielding a zk-NARK.
-It's a NARK since we lose the succinctness in terms of verification time, making bulletproofs less efficient than SNARKs.
+It's a NARK since we lose the succinctness in terms of verification time, making Bulletproofs less efficient than SNARKs.

 At the heart of Bulletproofs lies the Inner Product Argument (IPA), wherein a prover demonstrates knowledge of two vectors, $\vec{a}, \vec{b} \in \Fb_q^n$,